Share This Article

 April 13, 2026

-Channel A’s Heart Signal 5 premieres on April 14 at 10 p.m.
-KST, bringing back one of Korea’s defining dating reality franchises with a refreshed celebrity panel and real pre-launch momentum.
-The new season adds Billlie’s Tsuki and singer-songwriter Roy Kim to longtime panel mainstays Yoon Jong-shin, Lee Sang-min, and Kim Eana, according to Channel A details cited by Soompi’s April 13 preview.
-Chosun’s English coverage also reported that the show’s first teaser had already passed 1.11 million YouTube views before launch, a strong early signal that viewers are still locked into the franchise’s slow-burn formula.
+Channel A's Heart Signal 5 premieres on April 14 at 10 p.m.
+KST, bringing back one of Korea's defining dating reality franchises with a refreshed celebrity panel and real pre-launch momentum.
+Channel A confirmed that the new season adds Billlie member Tsuki and singer-songwriter Roy Kim to longtime panel mainstays Yoon Jong-shin, Lee Sang-min, and Kim Eana in its official teaser rollout, while Chosun's English coverage reported that the first teaser had already passed 1.11 million YouTube views before launch.
+As reported by Channel A and follow-up English coverage, the early response was strong before episode one even reached air.
 In a crowded unscripted market where new dating concepts arrive every few months, that kind of attention suggests Heart Signal still has brand power, not just nostalgia.
-It also gives Channel A a cleaner runway to turn premiere-night curiosity into week-to-week habit viewing.
+It also gives Channel A a cleaner launch story: this season is arriving with measurable audience heat, not just franchise recognition and wishful thinking.

 Heart Signal 5 is betting on a stronger panel, not just new contestants